 Every AI initiative goes through this framework before going to production.
 Not after.
 Not "when we have time."
 Before.

-Pillar 4 — Cross-functional AI committee (not a PowerPoint committee)
+Pillar 4 — Decision-making AI committee (not a PowerPoint one)

 The difference between an AI committee that works and a decorative one comes down to three words: decision-making power.

 I've seen "AI committees" that meet once a month to listen to presentations.
 Zero decisions.
 Zero arbitration.
 Zero value.
-It's corporate theater.
+Corporate theater.

-An operational AI committee is small (5 to 8 people max), cross-functional (business + tech + legal + data), and empowered to decide.
-It validates or rejects AI initiatives.
+An operational AI committee is small (5 to 8 people max), cross-functional (business + tech + legal + data), and decision-making.
+It validates or rejects initiatives.
 It arbitrates priorities.
 It allocates budget.
 It meets every two weeks, not every quarter.
-And most importantly: it reports to the executive committee with concrete metrics, not slides.
+It reports to the ExCom with concrete metrics, not slides.

-If your AI committee doesn't have the power to kill a project, it serves no purpose.
+Simple test: if your AI committee doesn't have the power to kill a project, it's not a committee.
+It's a bi-weekly seminar.

-Pillar 5 — Progressive deployment with AI Champions
+Pillar 5 — AI Champions network, not a top-down training plan

-This is where governance meets managerial transformation, and where the M3K framework comes in.
+This is where governance meets managerial transformation, and where the M3K framework kicks in.

 Deploying AI without a Champions network is like building a highway without on-ramps.
-M3K structures this capability building: Mindset (Champions change the culture), Methods (they spread best practices), Metrics (they measure real adoption), Knowledge (they capitalize on feedback).
+M3K structures the capability building in four layers: Mindset (Champions change the culture), Methods (they spread best practices), Metrics (they measure real adoption), Knowledge (they capitalize on feedback).

-Concretely: identify 2 to 3 Champions per business unit, train them with a real program (not a half-day awareness session), give them dedicated time (minimum 20% of their week), and measure their impact.
-On missions where I've been able to deploy this seriously, adoption progressed noticeably faster — and more importantly, projects that were going to fail failed earlier, which is paradoxically a win.
+Concretely: 2 to 3 Champions per business unit, trained with a real program (not a half-day awareness session), 20% of their week dedicated, measurable objectives.
+On missions where this was deployed seriously, adoption accelerated noticeably — and more importantly, projects that were going to fail failed earlier.
+Paradoxically a win: less budget burned on dead-ends.

 What happens when you skip governance

-- Widespread Shadow AI: your employees use unauthorized AI tools with confidential data.
-I've already detailed this phenomenon — 93% of your employees are affected.
+- Widespread Shadow AI — your employees use unauthorized AI tools with confidential data.
+I've already detailed this phenomenon, 93% of employees are affected.
+"We can't use Claude, it's confidential" — the same week, the team uses ChatGPT on their personal phone, on the same topic.

-- Duplicated efforts: each department builds its own AI solution in a silo.
+- Duplicated efforts — each department builds its own solution in a silo.
 No pooling, no economies of scale, no cross-learning.
+The seven chatbots from the ExCom.

-- Failure to scale: POCs work in lab conditions but never in production.
+- POCs that never scale — they work in lab conditions, never in production.
 Unprepared managers block deployment or passively sabotage it.

-The cost of absent governance doesn't show up on a balance sheet.
+The cost of missing governance doesn't show up on a balance sheet.
 It's measured in lost opportunities, competitive delays, and avoidable crises.

-The biggest mistake I see in AI governance attempts?
-Trying to define everything before starting.
-Spending six months writing a comprehensive governance policy with 47 processes and 200 pages of documentation.
-Result: by the time the document is finished, the AI landscape has changed three times.
+The biggest mistake I see in AI governance attempts: trying to define everything before starting.
+Six months writing a 200-page policy.
+By the time the document is finished, the AI landscape has changed three times.

-That's why I designed IAgile: a methodology that applies agile principles to AI transformation, including its governance.
+That's why I designed IAgile — applying agile principles to AI governance itself.

-- Sprint 2: Set up the AI committee (composition, mandate, rhythm).
-First risk framework applied to a real project.
+- Sprint 2 — Set up the AI committee (composition, mandate, rhythm).
+First risk grid applied to a real project.

-In 4 months, you have operational governance.
+In 4 months, operational governance.
 Not perfect — operational.
-And it improves with every sprint.
-That's the fundamental difference from the waterfall approach of large consulting firms: we don't aim for theoretical perfection, we aim for measurable impact, fast.
+It improves with every sprint.
+That's the difference from the waterfall approach of large consulting firms: don't aim for theoretical perfection, aim for measurable impact, fast.

 What works:

-- An iterative approach that delivers value from the first month.
+→ An iterative approach delivering value from month one.

 What fails:

-- Delegating AI governance to the CIO alone (it's a business + tech + legal topic).
+→ Delegating AI governance to the CIO alone — it's business + tech + legal + data.

-If you're reading this article and your organization has no formal AI governance, here's what I recommend doing this week:
+If your organization has no formal AI governance, here are the four actions for this week:

 - Count your AI initiatives.
 All of them.
 POCs, projects, individual subscriptions, embedded tools.
-You'll be surprised by the number.
+You'll be surprised by the number — and that's exactly the starting point.

 - Identify the top 3 immediate risks.
 Shadow AI?
 Personal data in public LLMs?
 No AI Act classification?

-- Appoint an owner.
-Not a committee — a person.
-With a clear mandate and dedicated time.
+- Appoint one owner.
+Not a committee — one person.
+With a clear mandate and dedicated time (≥ 30% of their week).

 - Plan your first governance sprint.
 4 weeks.
 Concrete objectives.
 Measurable results.

-AI transformation without governance looks like a construction site without blueprints.
+AI transformation without governance is a construction site without blueprints.
 Everyone's busy, things move in every direction, and one day someone realizes the walls don't line up.
 At that point, starting over costs three times more than getting it right from the beginning.